waynedgrant/json-webservice-wdlive/README.md

 * Download the source code for the [latest release](https://github.com/waynedgrant/json-webservice-wdlive/releases) and unzip it

-* Upload all json-webservice-wdlive .php and .json files to the same directory as clientraw files are hosted on your web server
+* Upload all .php and .json files in json-webservice-wdlive/src to the same directory as the clientraw files are hosted on your web server
 * Modify your web server to process .json files using PHP.
 For example, for Apache add the following to your .htaccess file:

 ```